 Agent mTLS

 Every dockmesh server is its own private certificate authority.
-When you add a host, the server issues a short-lived client certificate for the agent — the agent uses it to authenticate every connection, and the server validates both the certificate and its own issuing chain.
+When you enrol an agent, the server issues it a client certificate; the agent presents that cert on every connection and the server validates it against its own CA.

 Why an internal CA?